airbytehq/terraform-provider-airbyte/docs/resources/destination_weaviate.md

 - `embedding` (Attributes) Embedding configuration (see [below for nested schema](#nestedatt--configuration--embedding))
 - `indexing` (Attributes) Indexing configuration (see [below for nested schema](#nestedatt--configuration--indexing))
 - `processing` (Attributes) (see [below for nested schema](#nestedatt--configuration--processing))

+Optional:

+- `omit_raw_text` (Boolean) Do not store the text that gets embedded along with the vector and the metadata in the destination.
+If set to true, only the vector and the metadata will be stored - in this case raw text for LLM use cases needs to be retrieved from another source.
+Default: false

 <a id="nestedatt--configuration--embedding"></a>
 ### Nested Schema for `configuration.embedding`